fiszermane/aws-lambda-s3/README.md

 # What does this do
 Code will execute once an object is uploaded to the Input S3, run Textract and return a .JSON in the Output S3.
+It is designed to recognize a PDF and transform it to JSON.
+From there it can only be done much better.
 Many of the examples I've seen had an overload of Lambda Functions, SNS Topics and so many building blocks that were confusing to me as a newbie to AWS Cloud.
 I managed to achieve my objectives with much less than what I found online - it's likely less robust but it did serve my purposes quite well.

 # Steps